Szybet/Yatchy/README.md

   <img src="/img/Yatchy1.png" width="340,5" height="384"/>
 </p>

-Project under "construction", nothing is final yet, but most is probably.
-The released PCB is final v1, but the components (values of them, models) are not, so wait if you plan to build your own.

-Yatchy is a full redesign, from the ground up of the well know [watchy](https://watchy.sqfmi.com/).
+Yatchy is a full redesign, from the ground up of the well known [watchy](https://watchy.sqfmi.com/).
 It focuses on fixing known issues and expanding the wasted potential of it.

 #### Key points:
 - USBC instead of micro usb